ptbuchanan/COVID-19-United-States-WebScraper/README.md

 # COVID-19 Statistics Web Scraper

 ## Idea:
-- COVID-19 statistics in the US by state
+- A Web Scraper that collects COVID-19 statistics in the US by state.
+The data is later graphed to show trends.

 ## Links:
 - https://www.worldometers.info/coronavirus/country/us/